 Not understanding the cause can make them even more distressing and difficult to cope with.

-Medically unexplained symptoms are common, with about 1 in 4 people who see a GP having physical symptoms that cannot be explained.
+About 1 in 4 people who see a GP have physical symptoms that cannot be explained.

 Possible causes of medically unexplained symptoms